cgwire/kitsu/docs/batch-action/README.md

 ![Import data copy paste data](../img/getting-started/update_preview_data_shot.png)

-Once everything is good, click on the **Confirm** button, to import your data into Kitsu.
+Once everything is good, click on the **Confirm** button to import your data into Kitsu.

-Now, you have all your shots imported into Kitsu.
+Now, you have all your shots imported into Kitsu, and the task created according to your **Settings**.

 ![Import data copy paste data](../img/getting-started/import_result_shot.png)

 ## Create a breakdown list from a CSV file

-You may have already your breakdown list ready in a spreadsheet file.
-With Kitsu you have 2 ways to import it, the first is to import a .`csv` file directly, the second is to copy paste your data directly into Kitsu.
+You may already have your breakdown list ready in a spreadsheet file.
+With Kitsu, you have two ways to import it; the first is to import a .`csv` file directly, the second is to copy-paste your data directly into Kitsu.

-First save your spreadsheet as a `.csv` file following Kitsu's recommandation.
+First, save your spreadsheet as a `.csv` file following Kitsu's recommendation.

 Click on the **import** button ![Import button](../img/getting-started/import.png)